pnlinh/docker-magento/README.md

 # Docker PHP-FPM & Nginx base on Alpine Linux

-Simple docker image for Magento development
+Lightweight docker image for Magento development

 ### Why should use this image